OpenTTD/OpenTTD/CONTRIBUTING.md

 By contributing your code, you agree to license your contribution under the [MIT License](LICENSE).
 By contributing to the documentation, you agree to license your contribution under the [Creative Commons Attribution 3.0 Unported License](docs/LICENSE).

+TELL THAT YOU TOOK MOST OF THIS FROM BOOTSTRAP.
+CREDITS WHERE CREDITS IS DUE